guljam/2020FlashPaint/README.md

 ![fom](https://user-images.githubusercontent.com/15816034/172035065-64e1309f-e24e-4b46-a846-ae204c7d2349.png)

 FOFO PAINT is developed with Adobe Air SDK.<br>
 This app is for those who do not need complex features.
-It has no layers and was developed for simple doodles.
+It has no layers and for simple doodles.

 It also includes a timelapse feature called Replay mode.
 You can watch the whole process like a movie, you can even go back to a specific point and redraw it.